flu-crew/octoFLU/README.md

-# nn_patristic_classifier
+# Classification of influenza A virus gene sequences detected in U.S. swine to evolutionary origin
 ## Use
-Determines unlabeled clades in a tree based on then earest neighbor determined by patristic distances.
+Determines evolutionary origin of influenza A virus genes through inference of maximum likelihood tree and then assignment of a gdefined genetic clade  based on nearest neighbor determined by patristic distances.

 ## Input
-Tree in either newick or nexus format containing both reference sequences and query sequences.
+Unaligned fasta with query sequences (deflione without "|").

 ## Output
-Text output stating the clade with the closest designation.
+Text output stating the query name, protein symbol, and genetic clade.
+An additional output file holds the query name and top BLASTn hit.

 ## Usage